 Total cost, not just tuition.
 A $9,000 program with weak clinical support that takes 18 months costs more than a $12,000 program that finishes you in 12 months — because every extra month is a month you’re not earning MRI technologist salary ($70,000+ annually in most markets).

 Clinical site network.
 Programs with more clinical partnerships place students faster and offer more flexibility on location and scheduling.
-This directly affects your timeline.
+This directly affects your timeline and your total MRI tech program cost.

 Curriculum quality.
 Your education should cover MRI physics, safety, cross-sectional anatomy, patient communication, image optimization, and administrative responsibilities like documentation and quality assurance.
 Programs that skip fundamentals leave gaps that show up on the job.